ffund/ml-notebooks/notebooks/4-linear-regression-case-study-part-2.md

 ::: {.cell .markdown}

-With the second approach to splitting the data, the model has no predictive value on the test set.
+With the second approach to splitting the data, we can see that the model has no predictive value on the test set.

 :::